mjvillacresesn/MyMatplotlib/Pyber/Final-Analysis.md

 # Final Analysis

-## Observable trends based on the data
+## Observable trends based on data

 ### Pie charts:
 * We can observe that the "Percentage of Total Drivers"(80.9%) is positively correlated with the "Percentage of Total Rides"(68.4%) and "Percentage of Total Fares"(62.7%); the more total drivers available the more total rides occurring and thus the more amount of total fares received.